tldr-pages/tldr/pages/common/doppler-run.md

 # doppler run

-> Run a command with doppler secrets injected into the environment.
+> Run a command with Doppler secrets injected into the environment.
 > More information: <https://docs.doppler.com/docs/cli#run-a-command-with-secrets-populated-in-environment>.

 - Run a command: